5-year fixed mortgage rates in Canada

 - While holders of variable-rate mortgages and home equity lines of credit (HELOC) will be pleased to see that rates have not gone up, they will likely be concerned about the reality of “higher for longer” rates.

 - Anyone looking to buy a home or who has a mortgage up for renewal should secure a rate hold to protect themselves against possible further rate rises.

 - The Canadian real estate market is slowing down across the board, with inventory building, transactions declining, and prices falling.
 Anyone looking to sell their home and buy a new one should sell first and purchase after in order to know what their actual sale price/home buying budget will be.

 5-year fixed mortgage rates: Quick facts

-Nearly four out of five of all mortgage requests made on Ratehub.ca from January - April 2023 were for 5-year fixed mortgages
+Nearly four out of five of all mortgage requests made on Ratehub.ca from January - September 2023 were for 5-year fixed-rate mortgages

 - Mortgage rate is fixed over a 5-year term

 - 5-year mortgage rates are driven by 5-year government bond yields